23 Free & Cheap Things to Do in NYC Right Now

 3. Visit Governors Island

-Do keep an eye on event calendars; from jazz festivals to art fairs, Governors Island often plays host to events that are as easy on the wallet.
+Do keep an eye on event calendars; from jazz festivals to art fairs, Governors Island often plays host to events.

 Times Square New York City